 Liability for Accidents Involving Amazon Drivers

-In most accidents, the FLEX driver’s personal insurance policy is responsible for any personal injuries, property damage, or wrongful deaths the motor vehicle accident causes.
+In most delivery driver accidents, the FLEX driver’s personal insurance policy is responsible for any personal injuries, property damage, or wrongful deaths the motor vehicle accident causes.
 Amazon requires their drivers to carry personal liability insurance that is equal to that required by municipal governments for standard delivery drivers.

 In addition, Amazon FLEX drivers have the option of carrying the company’s in-house insurance policy.
 This supplemental insurance policy is designed to supplement the driver’s own insurance, and it cannot be used as a replacement.
 For the coverage to apply, the plaintiff must prove that the driver was “on the clock” for the company at the time of the motor vehicle collision.